Subcutaneous fluids are fluids given under the skin. This means they can

 you start fluids at the right time, i.e. only when they are necessary to

 cat will probably always need them.
 However, there are always exceptions.
-Some
+For

 cats may only need fluids to help them after a crisis (such as when they have